Slideshow image

 3 Comments

-Terry and Katelyn about 1 year ago
+Terry and Katelyn over 1 year ago

 Thank you Rolfe and Pastor Jerry for continuing to recount testimonies of God at work and the importance of remaining sensitive to His Spirit at all times.
 Praise God for stories of how He continues to work through the brokenness people have experienced.
 May He continue to refresh you both as you have refreshed the hearts of the saints, Terry and Katelyn

-Steve Carlson almost 1 year ago
+Steve Carlson over 1 year ago

 Thank you, Mr. Carawan, for this glimpse of life in the middle of an awful war.
 God reminds us of the vast hope we have.
 And your words speak to it so well.
 The repaired home now used to help orphans and teens shouts this hope.
 I am indeed praying for them... and for you, Dr. Lev and Pastor Jerry.

-Marilyn Holms almost 1 year ago
+Marilyn Holms over 1 year ago

 This is amazing post thanks so much.
 Feel like l know what is going on.